colinprize/HitchHiker/journals/jonathan-pinon.md

 through the flake8 issues that are currently blocking me from moving forward with that.
 I really want to get deployment done today so I can focus on my final component.

+## June 6
+Major blocker with deployment and honestly spent too much time stressing about seeing the fatsapi page after deployment.
+We had the backend deployed but were getting the white page of death, after triple checking that it wasnt an error with how I deployed and having Rosheen confirm that I should move on I was able to get the front end deployed, and no white page for the deployed frontend.
+Finished the day starting the unit test and will plan on getting it done tomorrow so that I can add the final unit test section to the ci.yml.
+I think tomorrows goals will be to finish header, get unit test deployed, and finalize everything I was responsible for in the back and frontend.